deniskokarev/vgame/soft/README.md

 vgame_program.cpp is the actual game code

 TODO:
+- add extensive comments
-- setMainProgram() in the Program() consructor would be conflicting if we have had multiple global programs defined actually in this case programs will have to be incapsulated into a global object with explicit creation order
++ setMainProgram() in the Program() consructor would be conflicting if we have had multiple global programs defined actually in this case programs will have to be incapsulated into a global object with explicit creation order
 - rename sleep() methods
 - observe infinite refresh rate
 - pull void __cxa_pure_virtual(void) and __errno into cxx module
+- add color and difficulty selection to the startWindow